Learn about who we are, what we do, who supports us, our partners and our exciting vision for the Geopark.

 6. Strengthened Livelihoods

-Creating strong economic benefits through product development, marketing and promotion, cost and energy savings, local sourcing and the creation of local employment.
+Creating strong economic benefits through product development, marketing and promotion, cost and energy savings, local sourcing and the creation of employment.

 Our pioneering funders